Structure-preserving Optimal Kron-based Reduction of Radial Distribution Networks: Network model and Kron Reduction

 \subsection{Kron-based Network Reduction}

-While traditional Kron reductions require reducing on a set of zero-injection nodes, this manuscript allows any set of nodes to be Kron-reduced, which results in a network approximation.
-Specifically, we are interested in optimally selecting a subset of nodes to be reduced and assigning their injections to nodes that are kept.
-The aggregation of current injections onto a kept node forms a \textit{super-node}.
+While traditional Kron reductions require reducing over a set of zero-injection nodes, the proposed Kron-based approximation allows any set of nodes to be Kron-reduced.
+The framework selects an optimal subset of representative nodes, referred to as \textit{super-nodes}, and assigns each reduced node to one of them.
+Nodes assigned to the same super-node form one cluster.
+Within each cluster, we aggregate the current injections of reduced nodes at the associated super-node.
+The voltage of each reduced node is then approximated by the voltage of its super-node in the reduced network.

-To select super-nodes, we define a binary decision matrix, $A \in \{0,1\}^{n \times n}$, where $A_{i,j}=1$, if nodal current injection from reduced node $j$ is assigned to kept node $i$ and $A_{i,j}=0$ otherwise.
+To form clusters, we define a binary assignment matrix $A \in \{0,1\}^{n \times n}$, where $A_{i,j}=1$ if node $j$ is represented by super-node $i$, and $A_{i,j}=0$ otherwise.
 Specifically, node $i$ is a super-node if $A_{i,i}=1$ and reduced otherwise.
+For any super-node $i$, the corresponding cluster is defined as $\mathbf{A}_i := \{j \in \mathcal{V} \mid A_{i,j}=1\}$.
+Each cluster is a connected subgraph: every reduced node in the cluster remains connected to its super-node through nodes belonging to that same cluster.
+Fig.~\ref{fig: aggregation} provides an illustrative example of how super-nodes are formed during the network reduction process.

 Since current can only be assigned to one super-node, $\sum_i A_{i,j}=1$ is always enforced.
-Furthermore, $\sum_j A_{i,j}\le A_{i,i}$ ensures that currents cannot be assigned to a reduced bus.
-Now, we can calculate ``Kron currents'' as
+Furthermore, $A_{i,j} \leq A_{i,i} $ ensures that injections cannot be assigned to a reduced node.
+Now, we can calculate the aggregated current vector as

 where $I_{\rm Kron} \in \mathbb{C}^n$ maps the current injections corresponding to reduced nodes to zero.
-Fig.~\ref{fig: aggregation} provides an illustrative example of how super-nodes are formed during the network reduction process.

 In this study, we assume loads and generations have the same current injections in reduced and full networks.
 Thus, the nodal voltages of the Kron-based reduced network can be obtained from

 where $V_{\rm agg} \in \mathbb{C}^{n}$ is the voltage of the full network under the aggregated current injections.
-Since voltages of kept nodes in the full and reduced networks are equal, without using~\eqref{eq: Y_kron} and~\eqref{eq: Ik=Yk Vk}, we can still compute the super-nodes' voltages resulting from a Kron-based reduction, e.i.,~\eqref{eq: power-flow-basic}.
-Additionally, we would like to represent the voltages at Kron-reduced nodes by those at their respective (kept) super-nodes.
+Since voltages of kept nodes in the full and reduced networks are equal, without using~\eqref{eq: Y_kron} and~\eqref{eq: Ik=Yk Vk}, we can still compute the super-nodes' voltages resulting from a Kron-based reduction, i.e.,~\eqref{eq: power-flow-basic}.
+Additionally, we represent the voltages at Kron-reduced nodes by those at their respective (kept) super-nodes.
 This assignment is straightforward using matrix $A$ as